rcarrata/ns-gitops/README.md

 }
 ```

-* We will use an specific EgressIP, that is in the same range of the machineNetwork / HOST_IP:
+* We will use two specific EgressIP, that are in the same range of the machineNetwork / HOST_IP:

 ```sh
 EGRESS_IP1="192.168.126.100"